cdapio/cdap/cdap-docs/metadata-management/source/index.rst

 - ``_timeSinceTable``: Custom dataset for storing the last time a specific audit message was received
 - ``_dataDictionary``: A Table dataset containing the columns and definitions of the Data Dictionary
-- ``_configurationTable``: A Key-value table containing Tracker config options
+- ``_configurationTable``: A Key-value table containing metadata management configuration options

-The Tracker UI is shipped with CDAP, started automatically in standalone CDAP as part of the CDAP UI.
+The metadata management UI is shipped with CDAP, started automatically in standalone CDAP as part of the CDAP UI.
 It is available at:

   |literal-tracker-sdk-url|